FelipeFariasAlfaro/TellMeHuman/README.md

    - The extension icon is visible.
    - The **Service Worker** is running (`chrome://extensions/` → “Service worker” → “Inspect views”).
    - The **Side Panel** opens (extension icon → “Open Side Panel”).
-6. Make sure you have the Chrome AI Gemini Prompt API enabled at chrome://on-device-internals/
+6. (Optionally) Make sure you have the Chrome AI Gemini Prompt API enabled at chrome://on-device-internals/ If you try to use Chrome AI, Tell Me Human will automatically try to enable local AI features in your browser.
 ---

 ## 🧪 Quick Start (2 minutes)